Oil painting reproduction: History

-The traces of oil painting reproduction are found since 16th century.
-Traditionally, students of the old masters learned how to paint by working in the style of their teachers.
+The traces of oil painting reproduction can be found starting in the 16th century.
+Traditionally, students of the Old Masters learned how to paint by working in the style of their teachers.

 This process of mimicking their master’s work would enable a student to practice a skilled mode of painting before developing their own approach.
-Many famous artists employed this practice, such as John Singer Sargent, Edgar Degas, and Pablo Picasso.
+Many famous artists employed this practice, including John Singer Sargent, Edgar Degas, and Pablo Picasso.